timklapdor/uimagine-website/_events/partnerships-and-the-business-of-distance-education.md

   position: Spintera
   twitter: ''
   linkedin: ''
+  bio: |-
-  bio: "Michael has over 30 years higher education, management and consulting experience, including extensive involvement in the strategic development and operationalisation of teaching and learning initiatives across multiple organisations, significant involvement with the commercialisation of higher education products and services, as well as additional relevant professional work experience in industry and working with local, state and federal government organisations.
+    Michael has over 30 years higher education, management and consulting experience, including extensive involvement in the strategic development and operationalisation of teaching and learning initiatives across multiple organisations, significant involvement with the commercialisation of higher education products and services, as well as additional relevant professional work experience in industry and working with local, state and federal government organisations.
 Michael has held senior academic and management positions at The University of Queensland, Central Queensland University, Griffith University, Open Universities Australia, and most recently at the University of New England as the Pro Vice Chancellor Educational Innovation and International.
 He has also served as the CEO of STARLIT, one of six original Australian national co-operative multimedia companies initially established under federal government funding.
     Specific major responsibilities have included the strategic development, management, promotion, design, development, implementation, support, and evaluation of:
     - national and international degree programs and associated services
     - recruitment and retention strategies, pathways and transition programs
     - student administrative systems and protocols, including undergraduate and postgraduate application and enrolment protocols
     - institutional academic staff development programs integrated
     - instructional technology systems and sub-systems.

-    Michael is currently working as an International Consultant in higher education, with a particular focus on working with organisations regarding strategies and opportunities for growing sustainable online education solutions."
+    Michael is currently working as an International Consultant in higher education, with a particular focus on working with organisations regarding strategies and opportunities for growing sustainable online education solutions.
   photo: ''
   presentation: "/uploads/partnerships-crock-presentation-1"
   case-study: ''